Rome Travel Guide

 1) The Colosseum

 The Colosseum is almost synonymous to the Holy Roman empire, that is why it is the foremost place to visit while in the district.
 This ancient structure used to be the playground of the royals, where they entertained themselves and the crowds with the brutal killing of warriors (think Russell Crowe in the movie ‘Gladiator.’)
-Admission price is about USD 21.
+Admission price starts at USD 18.00.